-The spacetime sequence you are reading right now would not have come to exist if it wasn’t for the following question:
+The spacetime sequence you are reading right now would not have come to exist if it wasn’t for the following questions:

-How can the experience of the virtual dimension inform creative practice?
+How can the experience of virtual dimensions inform creative practice?

 What do books do?

-How do the experiences of virtual dimensions get imprinted on the reader?
+How does the experience of virtual dimensions gets imprinted on the reader?

 How could these imprints transform into creative/choreographic work?